Flyers trade Sean Walker to Avalanche couple of days before deadline

 Per national reports, the Flyers placed the 31-year-old Johansen on waivers Wednesday.

 Walker, a 29-year-old, right-handed defenseman, was having a career year for the rebuilding Flyers.
-He's on an expiring contract and was one of the club's biggest trade chips.
+He's on an expiring contract and was one of the club's top trade chips.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.